 - The portal will allocate an application number which should then be used as an identifier throughout all communications with MS Research Australia.

 - You will be prompted to create offline documents using the MS Research Australia pre-supplied templates and upload these to your application.
-Where you are required to upload a document, ensure that any figure and its label are located together.
+Where you are required to upload a document, ensure that any figure and their legends are located together.